Of course we all hope we'll never need to make any cancer decisions…

 - For other types of cancer, you might have the doctors telling you that with conventional treatment, the survival rate may be 70-80-90%, and in that case, you definitely want to give that route a good look.
 However we all know that the conventional treatments of chemo and radiation are really hard on the body.
 Even if patients survive these treatments, they could end up with life altering long-term side effects, or worse, it could make them much more susceptible to another type of cancer later.

-There's just so much to keep in mind!
+There's just so much to keep in mind, way more than I just mentioned!

 ~Enter Susan Murray and another option: INTEGRATIVE cancer treatment

-So any cancer decisions you're facing will likely be a choice between the world of conventional vs. alternative treatments, but there actually IS another option…
+So any cancer decisions you're facing will likely be a choice between the world of conventional vs. alternative/more natural treatments, but there actually IS another option…

-When Susan emailed asking if I'd look over her new book, I was intrigued as I learned more.
+When Susan emailed asking if I'd look over her new book, I was intrigued to learn more.
 She and her husband went through the terrible moment all parents fear: finding out that their daughter Laura had cancer.

-So like any good Mom would, she got to work and researched like crazy, but as she wrote, this is the problem: “One of the more frustrating aspects of a cancer diagnosis is how rapidly patients or their caregivers are forced to make decisions about treatment.
+So as any good Mom would, she got to work and researched like crazy, and here's what she found to be a major issue right away: “One of the more frustrating aspects of a cancer diagnosis is how rapidly patients or their caregivers are forced to make decisions about treatment.
 No sooner had we learned Laura’s diagnosis than we were forced to make a decision about how to treat it.”

-Thankfully Susan had learned about the Weston A. Price foundation prior to the diagnosis and knew that there is SO much out there to explore that so many just aren't aware of.
+Thankfully Susan had learned about the Weston A. Price foundation prior to the diagnosis and knew that there is so much out there to explore that many just aren't aware of.
 After hours and hours of more research, she had the courage to face her daughter's doctors and implement many holistic approaches, all while she walked the delicate walk of making everything work together along WITH the conventional treatments.
-Using this integrative approach, she talks about tip-toeing around the doctors (and the times she flat out told them NO), working with her husband who was definitely more in the conventional treatment “camp”, fielding the questions from concerned friends and family, dealing with insurance companies, and more.
+Using this integrative approach, she often had to tip-toe around the doctors, and the times she flat out told them NO. She also talks in the book about things like: working with her husband who was definitely more in the conventional treatment “camp”, fielding the questions from concerned friends and family, dealing with insurance companies, and more.

 Much of the book included personal family blog posts sharing the details of their journey.
 This gives you a very good feel for how cancer affects a family in all the different ways, including the many everyday challenges, emotional effects, and she even lets you in on her feelings of “survivor's guilt”.

-In the midst of all of that there is SO much good advice for those wanting to face this minefield of blending the conventional and alternative approaches to cancer.
+In the midst of all of that there is a ton of good advice for those wanting to face this minefield of blending the conventional and alternative approaches to cancer.

 Some of these alternative treatment ideas were simple, things like…

-If you're taking chemo, drink bone broth and eat gelatin.
+If you're taking chemo, be sure to also drink bone broth and eat gelatin.
 The glutamine in gelatin protects from chemo toxicity!
 (Read more about broth: bone broth for rookies.
 And find grass-fed gelatin here.
-When facing cancer diagnosis, you likely just won't have time to make broth, thank God now there is an affordable REAL bone broth for sale just like homemade.)
+When facing a cancer diagnosis, you may not have time to make broth, thank God now there is an affordable real bone broth for sale just like homemade.)

 Have you ever even heard of an oncology doctor telling their patients this?
 People need to know these things!

-Other alternative ideas in her book were quite controversial — read my recent post about that here, and Susan discusses all of these at length in the book.
+Other alternative ideas in her book were quite controversial, such as marijuana use–read my recent post about that here, and Susan discusses all of these at length in the book.

 These gut health/immune-system-building suggestions are important, beause as we all know, gut health affects everything!